 – A consumer-grade USB microphone is recommended over internal mics.

-– Airpods or headphone mics work well, too.
+– Airpods or small mics work well, too.
+Headphones aren’t a good look.

 – Laptop or handheld devices have internal microphones that can be used successfully.
 However, quality can become an issue if you’re in a room that echoes – or if you sit too far away from your device.